Dawning of a New Era in Gravitational Wave Data Analysis: Unveiling Cosmic Mysteries via Artificial Intelligence -- A Systematic Review: Waveform Modeling

 \section{Waveform Modeling}

-\ac{GW} astronomy has experienced significant progress in recent years, with the evolution and modeling of \acp{BBH} taking center stage \cite{pretorius_evolution_2005}.
+\ac{GW} astronomy has experienced significant progress in recent years, with the numerical modeling of compact binary coalescence—including BBH, BNS, and NSBH—which has been a key component in developing accurate waveform templates \cite{pretorius_evolution_2005}.
 The journey of these cosmic phenomena is typically segmented into three phases: the inspiral, merger, and ringdown, with the potential for tidal disruptions in systems involving neutron stars \cite{shibata_simulation_2000}.
+Moreover, burst signals arising from events such as core-collapse supernovae or tidal disruption events contribute another class of short-duration waveforms, which, despite their less predictable morphology, are crucial for a complete understanding of GW sources.
 The accurate depiction of these stages through gravitational waveforms is vital for the detection of \ac{GW} signals and the interpretation of the celestial narratives they unveil \cite{baker_gravitational-wave_2006,campanelli_accurate_2006}.

 The creation of waveform templates is an essential aspect of \ac{GW} data analysis.
 These templates act as blueprints for expected \ac{GW} signals from diverse astrophysical origins and are crucial for the comparison with data collected by \ac{GW} observatories.
 However, the production of these templates, particularly for intricate systems, poses significant computational challenges.
 The computational demands and the sparse nature of \ac{NR} waveforms necessitate the use of more practical approaches.
 To this end, a variety of approximate waveform models have been developed, such as the \texttt{IMRPhenom} \cite{khan_frequency-domain_2016,pratten_computationally_2021,yu_imrphenomxode_2023} and \texttt{SEOBNR} \cite{han_constructing_2011,cao_waveform_2017,mihaylov_pyseobnr_2023} families, which are calibrated against \ac{NR} simulations to ensure accuracy and efficiency in \ac{GW} data analysis.